adamgreen/rugrover/README.md

   * Program in C/C++ using GCC.
   * Debug code using GDB.
 * Mechanical components will be designed in CAD and 3D printed.
 * Use KiCAD to design custom PCB for this bot.
 The first iteration of the PCB might be a shield for a nRF52 development kit that I already own.
-Later I could design a new PCB that uses a small nRF52 module, like those offered by Adafruit, instead.
+Later I could design a new PCB that uses a small nRF52 module, like those offered by Adafruit.

 ## Bill of Materials
-**Photo of the parts that I have so far**
 | Quantity | Part Name / Link |
 |---|-|
 | 2 | [63:1 Metal Gearmotor 20Dx43L mm 6V CB with Extended Motor Shaft](https://www.pololu.com/product/3714) |